adelly13/tempdotfiles/README.md

 ## Upgrading Dotbot
-In the root of this repo, run `git submodule update --remote dotbot`, then commit before running `./install`
+In the root of this repo, run `git submodule update --remote dotbot`, then commit before running `./install` You can also run `p10k configure` if you want to change the configuration.